anhlpham/JGR2019/README.txt

 List_of_tracers_ecosys_model.txt provides the information about the model tracers Deposition.zip file contains the atmospheric nutrient deposition fields MATLAB_scripts.zip file contains matlab scripts that used to analyze the model results, produce figures...
+CO2_timeseries.zip file contains the evolution of the CO2 uptake in the Indian Ocean over 100 years of anthropogenic deposition
+PP_timeseries.zip file contains the evolution of the primary production (PP) in the Indian Ocean over 100 years of anthropogenic deposition